 Both had advantages, but if you are in Kotor for only one night, pick a hotel in the old town.
 This way, you can explore the area when the day visitors have left (the cruise ships arrive around 7:15 am, so from 8 am on, it gets busy in the town).

-At night the fortress is lit up – so you can see the path in the dark which makes Kotor at night looks very unique.
+At night the fortress is lit up – so you can see the path in the dark, which makes Kotor at night looks very unique.

 Here is one of the best-rated hotels in Kotor – check it out.

-WHAT TO DO IN KOTOR
+BEST THINGS TO DO IN KOTOR IN 1 DAY

 Let´s start with the main attractions in Kotor.